Clearsu/webserv/README.md

 ## Introduction

-- A single-threaded asynchronous web server implemented in C++ 98.
+- A single-threaded asynchronous web server implemented in C++ 98, mimicking Nginx's behavior.

 ## Summary

 ```
 - Developed GET, POST, DELETE, PUT, HEAD methods compliant with the HTTP 1.1 protocol.
-- Built with C++98
+- Can be configured with a configuration file like Nginx.
 - Made server-side advanced tasks easier with CGI functionality.
 - Handles client requests asynchronously.
 - Supports the default page (index.html) and error pages.